Solicitor Fees for Lasting Power of Attorney: What to Expect

 Individual Circumstances

-Remember, the actual cost for drafting a power of attorney can vary significantly based on your individual circumstances.
+Remember, the actual cost for creating a lasting power of attorney can vary significantly based on your individual circumstances.
 A simple case might be on the lower end of the scale, while a more complex one could be more expensive.
-Always discuss your specific needs with your solicitor to get an accurate estimate.
+Always discuss your specific needs with your consultant to get an accurate estimate.

-By understanding these factors, you can better prepare for the costs involved in having a solicitor draft your power of attorney.
+By understanding these factors, you can better prepare for the costs involved in having a consultant create your power of attorney.

 Additional Costs to Consider